 Parent to Parent (P2P) is a UK-wide confidential telephone support service providing emotional support to parents and carers of a child or adult with autism.
 You can get in touch either by phone or online.
 Call 0808 800 4106 or fill in the online enquiry form by visiting the P2P pages of the NAS website www.autism.org.uk.

 The Family Fund gives grants to families raising a disabled child aged 17 and younger.
 Their grants bring practical and essential help that is often a lifeline to a family, such as a washing machine, bedding, specialist toys and equipment and much needed family breaks.
 They have a particularly low take up in Dumfries & Galloway and would like to hear from families in our region.
 Check out their website, www.familyfund.org.uk or phone 0845 3308 23.

 Augmentative and Alternative Communication Support

-If are interested in finding out more about Augmentative and Alternative Communication Support, contact Megan Hughes or Kirsty Paton or call 01387 244539.
+If are interested in finding out more about Augmentative and Alternative Communication Support, contact Megan Hughes or Kirsty Paton on 01387 244539.